10th Finchley

 Having taken the whole band to camp the Group were booked to lead the parade at the National Day Festival in Boudry, after which some members gave a display of highland dancing.

-English church, where they assisted in distributing hymnbooks.
+A day was spent hiking up the Gorge d’Areuse, a noted beauty spot and another in Bern, the Swiss capital.
+In Bern they attended a morning service at the local English church, where they assisted in distributing hymnbooks.
 After the service they were provided with lunch by the British Minister at the Hotel Schweizerhof.
 The afternoon was spent sightseeing, including a visit to the famous bear pit, and ended with tea at the Swiss Scout Chalet on the banks of the River Aare.

-At the start of the camp a small boat had been hired from Neuchâtel and rowed to the camp, where it was kept in a little creek adjacent to the camp site.
+At the start of the camp a small boat had been hired from Neuchâtel and rowed to the camp, where it was kept in a little creek adjacent to the campsite.
 This proved to have been a good move as it was used every day by those who wished to go swimming in the lake.

 A night was spent in Paris on the journey home but the rest of the trip was uneventful.